yoomoney/grafana-dashboard-plugin/README.md

     // Additional classpath to use during dashboard scripts evaluation classpath = null

+    // Library name with additional dashboard
+    additionalDashboardLibraries = ['dashboards-library']
 }
 ```

 # How does it work?

+The plugin supports two work scenarios.
+1. Scans the folder, configured in settings (grafana.dir)
-Plugin scans the folder, configured in settings, for files with dashboards description, in following formats:
+2. Scans the libraries, configured in settings (grafana.additionalDashboardLibraries)

+Scans for files with dashboards description, in following formats:

 * JSON (file extension `.json`)
 * Kotlin Script (file extension `.kts`)